 • Romantic Extras: Add a handwritten note explaining the meaning behind the gift.

-• Why it's special: It combines effort with something that will have lasting sentimental value.
+• Why it's special: It combines hard work with something that will have lasting sentimental value.

 10. Recreate your First Date

-• What to do: Take him/her to the place of your first date or recreate the moment at home, including details such as the food, music or activities of that day.
+• What to do: Take him/her to your first date or recreate the moment at home, including details like the food, music, or activities of that day.

-• Romantic Extras: Share what you felt at the moment and how you feel now.
+• Romantic Extras: Share what you felt at that moment and how you feel now.

 • Why it's special: It's a reminder of how it all began and how far they've come together.